raproid/testlib-c-/README.md

 ./dynamic
 ```

-## To use the dynamic library in Linux, add the local path to the cloned repo to the environment var:
+## To use the dynamic library in Linux, you can add the local path to the cloned repo to the environment var:

 ``` bash
 LD_LIBRARY_PATH=/path-to-the-cloned-repo:${LD_LIBRARY_PATH}